pixelspark/catena/Documentation/Protocol.md

 * Notify other nodes of the successful mining of a new block ("block")
 * Fetch blocks from other nodes by hash ("fetch" and "block")

+## Peer states

+A peer can be in any of the following states:

+* `new`: the address (and possibly UUID) of a peer are known, but no connection attempt has been made by either party.
+* `connecting`: the address (and possibly UUID) of a peer is known and an outgoing connection is being set up.
+* `connected`: a connection (incoming or outgoing) has been established with the peer, but the peer has not been queried yet.
+* `querying`: a query request was sent to the peer and the sender is awaiting the reply.
+* `queried`: the peer sent a reply in response to the most recent `query` request.
+* `ignored`: the peer is ignored forever (either because it did not comply with the protocol or it is a loopback)
+* `failed`: connecting to the peer failed.
+A new connection attempt may be performed later on.
+* `passive`: the peer has, in reply to a `query` request, indicated that it is a passive peer.
+This means the peer should not be queried, but wants to be informed of new blocks and transactions.
+The peer might initiate other queries.

 ## Data format

 Clients communicate over WebSocket connections using a bidirectional request-response protocol.
 The protoocol is message-based, encoded in JSON, and transported over WebSocket.
 Messages can be sent either as binary